Jbleezy/BO2-Reimagined/README.md

 * Increased cost in solo from 500 to 1500
 * Decreases revive time by 33.33%
 * Decreases health regeneration delay by 25%
+* Changed hint string from "Revive" to "Quick Revive"

 ### Speed Cola
 * Aim twice as fast